RetroDECK/ES-DE/USERGUIDE.md

 ### Buttons

-For game files, there will be four buttons displayed on the bottom of the metadata editor window, and for folders there will be three buttons.
+For game files, there will be five buttons displayed on the bottom of the metadata editor window, and for folders there will be four.
 These are their functions:

 **Scrape**